Vaghela dynasty: Decline

-Around 1296 CE, Sarangadeva was succeeded by Rama's son Karna.
-In 1299, the Delhi Sultanate invaded Gujarat, under the army of the Indian Muslim Nusrat Khan of Jalesar, the Delhi Wazir, who established Muslim power in the region.
-According to multiple medieval chronicles, Karna had abducted the wife of his minister Madhava and killed Madhava's brother.
-In revenge, Madhava sought refuge in Delhi, where he instigated Nusrat Khan (Nosaradim) to invade Gujarat, who was successful in defeating Karna and founding the city of Nozari in Gujarat, named after himself.
+Around 1296 CE, Sarangadeva was succeeded by Rama’s son Karna.
+In 1299, the Delhi Sultan Alauddin Khalji sent an army to ransack Gujarat.
+According to multiple medieval chronicles, Karna had abducted the wife of his minister Madhava and killed Madhava’s brother.
+In revenge, Madhava instigated Alauddin to invade Gujarat.

-After Karna's defeat, he was forced to flee to the neighbouring Yadava kingdom.
-The Delhi army plundered the wealthy cities of Gujarat, including Anahilavada (modern Patan), Khambhat, Surat and Somnath.
-Subsequently, Karna managed to recapture at least some parts of Gujarat.
-The bilingual inscription found at Sampla village near Bharuch in 1981 CE confirms that Karna was the reigning monarch at least until 1304 CE but it is unclear when he return to power after his defeat in 1299 CE.

 In 1304, Karna lost his throne permanently after a second invasion from Delhi.
-According to Amir Khusrau's poem Ashiqa, the invasion resulted from a request by Karna's former wife Kamala Devi, who had been captured by Alauddin's forces during the first invasion.
-Eight years after being inducted into Alauddin's harem, Kamala Devi requested Alauddin to get her daughter Devala Devi from Gujarat.
-Although Karna agreed to the demand, Alauddin ordered his army to invade Gujarat for a second time.
-Ashiqa is not historically reliable, but some of the later medieval writers present its narrative as history.
-Other medieval chroniclers give different accounts of this incident, some of them omitting the bit about Kamala Devi's request.
+According to Amir Khusrau’s poem ‘’Ashiqa’’, the invasion resulted from a request by Karna’s former wife Kamala Devi, who had been captured by Alauddin’s forces during the first invasion.
+Eight years after being inducted into Alauddin’s harem, Kamala Devi requested Alauddin to get her daughter Devala Devi from Gujarat.
+Although Karna agreed to the demand, Alauddin ordered his army to invade Gujarat for a second time. ‘’Ashiqa’’ is not historically reliable, but some of the later medieval writers present its narrative as history.
+Other medieval chroniclers give different accounts of this incident, some of them mention no such request by Kamala Devi.